Explore Reliant Plans

 Reliant Review 2026

-Reliant Energy has established itself as one of Texas’s most recognized retail electricity providers, serving millions of customers since its founding in 2000.
+Reliant Energy has established itself as one of Texas’s most recognized retail electricity providers, serving millions of customers since entering the deregulated market.
 Customer reviews reflect generally positive experiences, with a 4.5-star rating and a True NPS of 53, indicating solid overall satisfaction.
-The company scores 61/100 for customer service sentiment.
-However, billing clarity remains a challenge at 38/100, and the provider’s 539 PUC complaints over the past 12 months exceeds the industry average of 120, suggesting room for improvement in dispute resolution.
+The customer service score of 61/100 suggests reasonable support experiences, though the billing clarity score of 38/100 points to room for improvement in statement transparency.
+On the regulatory side, Reliant recorded 498 PUC complaints over the past 12 months, notably above the industry average of 120.

 RELIANT